prappens/dockerized-owncloud/README.md

 # How?

-The setup is basically the same as stated [here](https://doc.owncloud.com/server/admin_manual/installation/docker/), but within this repository a template file is checked in:
+The setup and features are basically the same as stated [here](https://doc.owncloud.com/server/admin_manual/installation/docker/), but within this repository a template file is checked in:

 0. Clone repository, or download files.